Care Fee Will Trusts

 Protecting Your Assets From Nursing Home Costs

-Are you interested in protecting your house from care home fees?
-Many people are concerned about the implications of the Community Care Act 1990 and associated Government Regulations and Guidelines.
-They are concerned that should they need to become permanently resident in a residential or nursing home, the local authority may use their property to pay for such care.
+They are concerned that should they need to become permanently resident in a residential or nursing home, the local authority may use their property to pay for residential care.
 Either by seeking for its sale or by placing a charge against the property until it is sold.

 The regulations as to exactly what each individual may be expected to contribute are complex.
-This is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property.
-Or, even all of it from this possibility.
-So, if you are wondering how to protect an inheritance from nursing home fees, read on.
+This is not intended to be a guide to that, but rather to explain how by writing your Wills you may take steps to protect at least half of the value of your property or even all of it from this possibility.
+So, if you are wondering how to protect your assets from residential care fees, read on.